-The City completed the rehabilitation of nine units of owner-occupied rehabilitation and two units of renter occupied rehabilitation.
-The majority of the income levels were split between the moderate and low income brackets, as most of the projects were for owner-occupied rehabilitation which would make it difficult for someone at that income level to maintain their own household.
+The City completed the rehabilitation of six (6) units of owner-occupied rehabilitation and three (3) units of first time homebuyer assistance.
+The majority of the income levels were split between the moderate and low income brackets, as projects of this type would make it difficult for someone below that income level to maintain their own household.